-The results of our experiments cannot be attributed to experimenter suggestion or subject suggestibility. – A Blog by Dr. Michael Persinger.
+The results of our experiments using complex magnetic stimulation cannot be attributed to experimenter suggestion or subject suggestibility. – A Blog by Dr. Michael Persinger.

 Question: What results have you had that cannot be explained by suggestion?

-Answer: We have seen many effects that cannot be explained by suggestion or suggestibility.
-These have been done with people, rats, worms and living cells maintained (cultured) in petri dishes.
+Answer: We have seen many effects from our complex signals that cannot be explained by suggestion or suggestibility.
+Some of them have been done with people, rats, worms and living cells maintained (cultured) in petri dishes, and you can’t influence living cells (in vitrio) through suggestion.

 One very clear illustration is seen in our study that found that our magnetic field stimulation actually enhanced hypnotizability (Tiller, 1994) with a pulsed field, which we replicated two years later (Healey, 1996) with a burst-firing pattern.
 We took measures of the suggestibility of each subject using an established instrument for its measurement as part of these experiments (Spiegel, 1978).
 Altering suggestibility through suggestion is a highly improbable scenario, so the results of these studies ruled it out as an explanation for our magnetic stimulation effects in humans approximately twenty years ago.